bobbingwide/uk-tides/readme.txt

 uk-tides currently only works for the UK and Ireland since the information is obtained from https://www.tidetimes.org.uk or https://www.tidetimes.co.uk
 If you can point us to a resource for other locations then it should be possible to develop a very similar solution.

-For saltwater tide times and heights for the US see [US-tides WordPress plugin](https://www.oik-plugins.com/oik-plugins/us-tides)

 = Isn't there some JavaScript that does something similar? = Yes.
 See https://www.tidetimes.org.uk/widgets or https://www.tidetimes.co.uk/widgets